LinkPovilas/open-weather-map-e2e/README.md

 It's based on my [style guide](https://github.com/LinkPovilas/end-to-end-test-guides/blob/main/docs/playwright-style-guide.md) which I created to maintain consistency, document lessons learned, and share it with others.

+Tests were written with parallelization in CI in mind (see [test sharding](https://playwright.dev/docs/test-sharding)) to ensure that they do not interfere with each other.
+I considered creating a "cleanup test job" to run before other tests and delete all API keys except the default one when running in CI.
+However, this is beyond the scope of the task requirements.

 Hopefully, each section of the document will help you better understand the decisions made in completing the task.

 ## Test Setup